Vegetarian Toad in the Hole – the new classic

 Not sure how much protein you really need?
 Get your free meal plan here.

-- a tsp of mustard mixed into the batter to give it and extra twist!
-Delicious.
+- 1 tsp mustard (mixed into the batter to give it and extra twist!
+Delicious!)

 - In the meantime, mix the eggs, flour, milk and salt (and mustard if using) all together with an hand blender or electric mixer.
 Let the batter stand until the next stage.